Hollywood’s enduring size inclusivity problem

 Wilson soon found herself back again filling Fat Amy’s shoes in the Pitch Perfect sequels, and has recently starred in New Line Cinema’s Isn’t it Romantic?.

 Gabourey Sidibe is perhaps one of the most talented actresses of our time, having flawlessly executed the brutal story of Precious.
-The film earned her a Best Actress nomination along with a steady stream of television opportunities afterwards, from Empire to American Horror Story.
+The film earned her a Best Actress nomination along with a steady stream of television opportunities afterward, from Empire to American Horror Story.
 However, it seems her career has hit a plateau and the public hasn’t heard much from Sidibe since.

 In line with these examples, a brief survey makes it safe to conclude that most lead actresses have retained their standard, conventionally attractive look, with only a few exceptions who actually went on to have flourishing careers.
 Bustle revealed that in the past 10 years, only three plus-size women have won Oscars for acting, namely: Jennifer Hudson, Mo’Nique, and Octavia Spencer – all for mere supporting roles.

 With all of this in mind, it’s imperative that Hollywood expands its concept of who can play leading parts and whose stories we should be telling.
 Rarely do we see full-figured women in true leading roles.
 Most of the time, they are meant to serve as comic relief or the “fat friend”.
 This hardly leaves any room for creativity and inventive ways to portray these characters, who definitely have a large audience who can relate to them.